Whitewash: The Story of a Weed Killer, Cancer, and the Corruption of Science

-NOFA/Mass has launched an “all cides” campaign in collaboration with Toxics Action Center, a long term environmental organization in Boston.
+NOFA/Mass has launched a “Campaign for Pesticide” Reduction (CPR) in collaboration with Toxics Action Center, a long term environmental organization in Boston.
 Interestingly, we last collaborated on a joint project with them back in 1997 when we were at odds with the Massachusetts Water Resources Authority because they were labeling their sludge product, ‘Baystate Organic’.
 We won that one and they took the word “organic” off their product.
 This campaign some 21 years later may be a little harder to win.
-We are hoping to pass as many municipal bans on the use of glyphosate and neonicotinoids as we can in the state of Massachusetts this year.
-Be in touch if you would like to work on such a project.
-Anyway, I figured I should get myself up to speed in preparation for doing such work here in Barre, MA.
+We are hoping to pass as many municipal bans on the use of glyphosate and neonicotinoids as we can in the state of Massachusetts.
+On the positive side, we are assisting municipalities in establishing organic action plans for town owned and managed properities.

 Whitewash is a well-researched book by a woman who has a 25 year career as a journalist and researcher, most of those years with Reuters.
 She came to this issue as a relative neophyte with no farming background.
 She admits to having used Roundup on her property in an earlier life.
 Sometimes I think the lack of a personal background in farming was a deficit for her, particularly in the end of the book when she discussed alternatives, where I think she was weak.
 But generally, I think the power of this book lies in the fact that Carey Gillam came to the topic of glyphosate with fresh eyes and a researcher’s rigor that left me feeling very confident about the veracity of the words that she put on paper.